Joker (The Dark Knight): Absence in The Dark Knight Rises

-The Joker is not mentioned in The Dark Knight Rises as Nolan felt it was "inappropriate" to acknowledge "a real-life tragedy" in referencing Ledger's death.
+The Joker is not mentioned in The Dark Knight Rises (2012) as Christopher Nolan felt it was "inappropriate" to acknowledge "a real-life tragedy" in referencing Heath Ledger's death.
 However, the film novelization by Greg Cox makes reference to the character while describing Blackgate Prison:

 Now that the Dent Act had made it all but impossible to cop an insanity plea, it had replaced Arkham Asylum as the preferred location for imprisoning both convicted and suspected felons.
 The worst of the worst were sent here, except for the Joker, who, rumor had it, was locked away as Arkham's sole remaining inmate.
 Or perhaps he had escaped.
 Nobody was really sure.
-Not even Selina.